jakob-kruse/sw-tailwindcss-app-ui/README.md

-# Tailwind + Shopware - App UI Kit
+# WIP: Tailwind + Shopware - App UI Kit

-This plugin provides the [Shopware 6](https://www.shopware.com/en/) Administration styles in any project that is using [TailwindCSS](https://tailwindcss.com/)
+This plugin provides the [Shopware 6](https://www.shopware.com/en/) Administration styles in any project using [TailwindCSS](https://tailwindcss.com/)

+Hint: It is recommended to use something like [cssnano](https://www.npmjs.com/package/cssnano) for production to remove unnecessary classes

 ## Installation